arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

     new Photos.Photo(json.id, json.url, json.alt)
 ```

-You can easily transform existing code to accommodate this change.
-That means you can stop this refactoring now and jump into next task.
+You can **easily transform existing code** to accommodate this change.
+That means you **take this as a series of small steps** - feel free to stop this refactoring now and jump into next task.

 ## Talking with Rails

 Let's proceed with further decomposition of this code.
 Right now your can create our Backend class to accommodate AJAX fetching behavior.

-I mostly extracted existing implementation here to a method.
+I mostly **extracted existing implementation here to a method**.
 Here is how I could create such a class:

 ```
 #!coffeescript